 - The deformity is progressive beyond severe angle (eg, 70 degrees for Scheuermann's kyphosis) or sagittal balance is significantly abnormal

 - Neurologic symptoms exist

-Spinal Instrumentation and Fusion are surgical procedures that may be used to correct spinal deformity and to provide permanent stability to the spinal column.
-These procedures join and solidify the level where a spinal element has been damaged or removed (e.g., intervertebral disc).
-Instrumentation uses medically designed hardware such as rods, bars, wires, and screws.
-These devices hold the spine straight during fusion.
+Spinal instrumentation and fusion are surgical procedures that may be used to treat spinal deformity and to provide permanent stability to the spinal column.
+These procedures join and solidify the level where a spinal element has been damaged or removed (eg, intervertebral disc).
+Instrumentation uses medically designed hardware such as rods, plates and screws.
+These devices hold the spine straight during while the spine heals.